 A license required under this article shall be issued to a person, as defined in the Georgia Alcoholic Beverage Code (O.C.G.A. tit.
 3) and state regulations, as amended.

-(Ord. of 9-7-1999, § 1(4-125))

 Sec.
 6-102.
 Location of premises.

 No license for the manufacture, wholesale or retail sale of alcoholic beverages shall be issued except where such business is to be located in the area of the city properly zoned for such business.